rust-lang/rfcs/text/0000-c-unwind-abi.md

 # Summary
 [summary]: #summary

-We introduce a new ABI string, `"C unwind"`, to enable unwinding from other languages (such as C++) into Rust frames and from Rust into other languages.
+We introduce a new ABI string, `"C-unwind"`, to enable unwinding from other languages (such as C++) into Rust frames and from Rust into other languages.

-Additionally, we define the behavior for a limited number of previously-undefined cases when an unwind operation reaches a Rust function boundary with a non-`"Rust"`, non-`"C unwind"` ABI.
+Additionally, we define the behavior for a limited number of previously-undefined cases when an unwind operation reaches a Rust function boundary with a non-`"Rust"`, non-`"C-unwind"` ABI.

 As part of this specification, we introduce the term ["Plain Old Frame" (POF)][POF-definition].
 These are frames that have no pending destructors and